 Pride Month history

 Pride Month started after the 1969 Stonewall Riots in Manhattan, New York.
 The Stonewall Riots were a response to police violence against LGBTQ people.
 They are seen as the start of the Gay Liberation Movement in the USA.
 Police broke into the Stonewall Inn, a popular LGBTQ bar.
 They arrested people who were dressed in clothes of the opposite sex.
 The community responded with protests and riots.
 The riots were led by transgender women and lasted three days.
 The most famous of trans leaders were named Marsha P. Johnson and Silvia Rivera.
-Those riots were not peaceful but inspired today’s peaceful Pride parades.
+Those riots were not peaceful, but they inspired today’s peaceful Pride parades.

 Fighting for equal rights